 Expert Guides on Custom Taxonomies in WordPress

-Now that you know how to display a child taxonomy on a parent taxonomy archive page, you may like to see some other guides related to custom taxonomies:
+We hope this article helped you learn how to display a child taxonomy on the parent taxonomy archive page.
+You may also want to see some other guides related to custom taxonomies:

 - When Do You Need a Custom Post Type or Taxonomy in WordPress?